 Utilities: 3 TV rooms along with 3 TT rooms are spaced evenly across each block, alternating as you move from the top down.
 The TV rooms are decent and more than sufficient to catch those late night, high profile matches.
 The only drawback being that this block does not have the modest weight room or any gym equipment unlike those present in the 18th block.
 The famed Spiffy crew that are in charge of all cleanliness are top-notch, with the rooms being cleaned every alternate day on request.

-Rooms: The 18th Block boasts of ‘Deluxe’ rooms, that is, one common attached bathroom for every two rooms, with a common room attached with a washing sink.
+Rooms: The 19th and 20th Blocks boast of ‘Deluxe’ rooms, that is, one common attached bathroom for every two rooms, with a common room attached with a washing sink.
 The rooms are for single occupancy and are well fitted with new furniture, whiteboards and notice boards.
 Since half the rooms face the valley towards the east, one can wake up either to amazing sunrises or to the road winding up to Food Court, which isn’t that bad either given the fact they are some of the coolest non-AC rooms.
+The ground floor(LG) of both blocks consist of AC rooms.
 The common room can be used flexibly; some use it to air their laundry (and save money) while others use it to cook, given the availability of a sink.
 The bathrooms, needless to say, get hot water round the clock.

-Location: The major drawback of the block is that it is the farthest from the Academic area, with the route being riddled with two steep slopes.
-It takes approximately 15 minutes to get to the NLH from this block.
-On the other hand, this isolation also makes it one of the most peaceful blocks.
-But this block also has the fastest access to the 18th Block Back Gate.
+Location: The major drawback of these blocks is that they are the farthest from the Academic area, with the route being riddled with two steep slopes.
+It takes approximately 15 minutes to get to the NLH.
+They’re a small walk away from the new Food Court.
+On the other hand, this isolation also makes them peaceful blocks.
+But the blocks also have quick access to the 18th Block Back Gate.
 So if you’re ever late for class, you can always quickly take an auto from the back gate.

-Wi-Fi: Since one router is being shared by only two people, the Wi-Fi speeds in this block is unparalleled by any other block.
+Wi-Fi: Since one router is being shared by only two people, the Wi-Fi speeds in these blocks are unparalleled by any other block.
 There are almost no server downtimes, and the speed is consistently good.
 Hello 720p YouTube video.

-Discipline: This is one of the most relaxed blocks ever.
+Discipline: These are some of the most relaxed blocks ever.
 You can waltz in up to 30 minutes late, debilitated and yet not get penalised (not that we promote this behaviour in any form).
-Raids in this block is a rarity.
-The warden is almost never been seen in the block, which is good news for a certain subset of people (not that we promote that behaviour either).
+Raids in the blocks is a rarity.
+The wardens are almost never seen in the block, which is good news for a certain subset of people (not that we promote that behaviour either).

-Night Canteens: The block lacks a night canteen, but thankfully enough it is in the closest proximity to Campus Grill.
+Night Canteens: The blocks lack a night canteen, but thankfully enough they’re very close to Campus Grill.
 So if you’re hankering for a grub post-midnight, don’t you worry, just make sure you have their number.
 But do make sure to store up on snacks if you’re the kind of person who needs something to eat now and then.
 Utilize the common room available to you and your roommate, and make yourself some food.

-Utilities: This block, being a small one, has one Table Tennis room, one TV room, and one weight room with considerable gym equipment.
+Utilities: Being small, each block has one Table Tennis room, and one weight room with considerable gym equipment.
 And of course, Spiffy is in charge of the cleanliness, and will clean your room every alternate day on request.

 – by the MTTN Staff